ohueter/aws-ecs-task-definition-set-container-name/README.md

-## Amazon ECS "Render Task Definition" Action for GitHub Actions
+## AWS ECS "Set Container Name" Action for GitHub Actions

 Updates the container name in an Amazon ECS task definition JSON file, creating a new task definition file.